microsoft/oss-ssc-framework/README.md

 The general Community Specification Contributing Policy is captured on the [Contributing](Contributing.md) section.
 Specific guildelines based on the policy for how best to contribute to the OSS SSC Framework specification is [here](https://github.com/microsoft/oss-ssc-framework/blob/main/specification/specification-README.md).

+SLA to Triage Issues:
+- The OSS SSC Framework working group will review, triage, and respond to issues during each Community Meeting.

 Community Meetings:
-- OSS SSC Framework community meetings are held each _____.
+- OSS SSC Framework community meetings are held the 3rd Tuesday of every month.
 Email adrian.diglio@microsoft.com to be added to the meeting invitation.

 Technical Meetings:
-- OSS SSC Framework technical meetings are held each ______.
+- OSS SSC Framework technical meetings are held the last Monday of every month.
 Email adrian.diglio@microsoft.com to be added to the meeting invitation.